LaunchCodeEducation/lchs/src/chapters/introduction/why-learn-python.rst

    :scale: 70%
    :alt: Python is flexible and can be used for small and large applications.

-Even though Python code gets described as a "simple", this is because the language handles a lot of complexity for you.
+Even though Python code gets described as "simple", this is because the language handles a lot of complexity for you.
 The nitty-gritty details occur behind the scenes, allowing you to focus more on getting your ideas to work.
 Plus, there is plenty of free, ready-made code that you can pull into your